Nick Folk: 2016 season

 Returning from a quad injury, Folk played all 16 games in the 2016 season, making 27 field goals out of 31 opportunities.
 He also made 24 extra points out of 26 opportunities.

 On February 23, 2017, he was released in a salary cap move.
 He ranks second on the franchise's all-time list in points scored (729), second in field goals made (175), and first in field goal percentage (81.3).

 Tampa Bay Buccaneers

 On March 17, 2017, Folk was signed as a free agent by the Tampa Bay Buccaneers, to compete with the previous year's second-round draft choice Roberto Aguayo.
 On August 12 the Buccaneers released Aguayo after missing two kicks in a preseason game.
 The Buccaneers then signed Zach Hocker to compete with Folk for the starting kicking job.
 On September 1, the Buccaneers released Zach Hocker giving Folk the starting job.
-In Week 5 on Thursday Night Football, he missed three field goals, at 56, 49, and 31 yards, in a 19–14 loss to the New England Patriots.
+In Week 5, he missed three field goals, at 56, 49, and 31 yards, in a 19–14 loss to the New England Patriots.
 On October 9, 2017, he was placed on injured reserve with a "minor injury" classification.
 By rule, following his removal from the team's injured reserve, he was required to be released to free agency.

 On February 22, 2018, Folk was released from the Buccaneers.